munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code is-equal

-This is one of those corners where the details of how we represent Lox objects in terms of Java matters.
+This is one of those corners where the details of how we represent Lox objects in terms of Java matter.
 We need to correctly implement *Lox's* notion of equality, which may be different from Java's.

 Fortunately, the two are pretty similar.
 Lox doesn't do implicit conversions in